IAIA25 Sessions

 Conference Topic: G13.
 Social impact assessment

-A session aimed at improving social performance management in the mining sector.
-Those involved in the mining sector are invited to submit papers that promote discussion and collaboration on how to improve impact management to ensure that risks to operations and projects are reduced and benefits to affected communities are realised.
+This session aims to provide ideas and examples for improving social impacts related to mining projects and operations in the mining sector.
+Papers will be presented to promote discussion and collaboration on how to improve social impacts to reduce risks to operations and projects and realise benefits to affected communities.

 Acceptance Status: approve